What Are the Most Common Names of Animals in English?

 Describing animals also supports speaking practice.

 The elephant is large and strong.
-The dolphin is intelligent and friendly.

 Simple descriptive sentences improve fluency.